Farhh

 Farhh (foaled 4 March 2008) is a British Thoroughbred racehorse.
-His early career was disrupted by injury and he made only one appearance in each of his first two seasons.
-As a four-year-old he established himself as a top-class performer without winning an important race as he was placed in some of the most prestigious weight-for-age races in Europe, twice finishing second to Frankel.
-As a five-year-old he won his first major race when recording an easy victory in the Lockinge Stakes and went on to record his most important success in the Champion Stakes.
+His early career was disrupted by injury, and he made only one appearance in each of his first two seasons.
+As a four-year-old, he established himself as a top-class performer without winning an important race, as he was placed in some of the most prestigious weight-for-age races in Europe, twice finishing second to Frankel.
+As a five-year-old, he won his first major race when recording an easy victory in the Lockinge Stakes and went on to record his most important success in the Champion Stakes.

 Background

 Farhh is a bay horse with no white markings bred by the Darley Stud, the breeding arm of Sheikh Mohammed's Godolphin organisation.
-His sire Pivotal was a top class sprinter who won the King's Stand Stakes and the Nunthorpe Stakes in 1996.
-He went on to become an "excellent" sire, getting the winners of more than a thousand races across a range of distances including Sariska, Somnus, Kyllachy (Nunthorpe Stakes) and Excellent Art.
-Farhh's dam Gonbarda was a highly successful racehorse in Germany, winning the Deutschland Preis and the Preis von Europa as a three-year-old in 2005.
-As a granddaughter of the broodmare Grimpola she was closely related to the Ascot Gold Cup winner Fame and Glory.
+His sire, Pivotal, was a top-class sprinter who won the King's Stand Stakes and the Nunthorpe Stakes in 1996.
+He went on to become an "excellent" sire, getting the winners of more than a thousand races across a range of distances, including Sariska, Somnus, Kyllachy (Nunthorpe Stakes) and Excellent Art.
+Farhh's dam, Gonbarda, was a highly successful racehorse in Germany, winning the Deutschland Preis and the Preis von Europa as a three-year-old in 2005.
+As a granddaughter of the broodmare Grimpola, she was closely related to the Ascot Gold Cup winner Fame and Glory.

 Racing career

 2010–2011: early career

-On his racecourse debut, Farhh was ridden Ted Durcan in a seven furlong maiden race at Newmarket Racecourse on 24 July 2010.
-He started the 13/8 joint-favourite in a field of seven and won by six lengths from Flodden.
+Farhh made his racecourse debut on 24 July 2010 at Newmarket, with Ted Durcan in the saddle for a seven-furlong maiden race.
+Starting as the 13/8 joint-favourite in a field of seven, he impressed with a commanding performance, winning by six lengths ahead of Flodden.
 Farrh was an intended runner in the Frank Whittle Partnership Conditions Stakes at Doncaster on 10 September 2010, where he would have opposed Frankel for the first time, but became worked up in the stalls and was withdrawn before the race started.